| j i m v a l l a n c e . c o m > m u s i c > s o n g s | |||||||||||||

 |

-the band as well.
+the final master recording.
+I was initially hired by Capitol Records Canada to help with musical arrangements on Glass Tiger's debut album -- in other words, work with material they'd already written -- but I ended up writing a few songs with the band AND producing their album!
 Glass Tiger were from Newmarket, a small town north of Toronto.
-In the spring of 1985 I traveled there and spent a day rehearsing with the band, working on arrangements and suggesting improvements.
-It was an audition ... in other words, the band were auditioning me, trying to determine if we could work together.
+In the spring of 1985 I traveled there and spent a day with the band, working on arrangements and suggesting improvements.
+It was an audition ... in other words, the band were auditioning me, to determine if we could work together.
 To be honest, I really wanted the job.
 I knew I could contribute to the project in a positive way, plus I loved everything about the band: they were good musicians, they had a great image, and they'd already written some very strong songs.
 More important, they were young and hungry.
-They'd worked hard the past few years, writing and rehearsing in various basements and garages, and they were reasdy and eager to make a record!
-Apparently I "passed the audition" because in May 1985 Sam Reid (keyboards), Alan Frew (vocals) and Al Connelly (guitar) flew to Vancouver with instructions from Capitol Records A&R-man Deane Cameron to write a "hit single" for their upcoming album. |
+They'd worked hard the past few years, writing and rehearsing in various basements and garages, and they were ready and eager to make a record! |

 ||||||||||||